 - Find out what your customer’s interests are, and indulge them.

-5.2 If you need to entertain large numbers of customers, consider having an annual event.
+5.2 If you need to entertain large numbers of customers, consider an annual event.

 This need not be expensive.
 For example:

-- A specialised travel company might put on a video or slide show each year, plus an exhibition of customers' photos.
+- • A travel company could host an exhibition of customers’ photos.